BhanukiranG/Toodo/README.md

 ## Overview

-Welcome to TooDo, a user-friendly and efficient Android application designed to simplify task management.
-With a clean and intuitive interface, users can organize their tasks, set due dates, assign priority levels, categorize tasks, and monitor their progress easily.
-The app leverages local storage powered by SQLite, ensuring that tasks are securely stored and accessible at all times.
-Each task includes a title and a detailed description, allowing users to capture and track essential information.
+Introducing TooDo, an effective and user-friendly Android software that makes task management easier.
+Users may simply arrange their activities, set due dates, assign priority levels, categorize tasks, and track their progress thanks to a clear and simple interface.
+The application makes use of SQLite-powered local storage to guarantee that tasks are always accessible and safely kept.
+Users can record and monitor important information by giving each task a label and a thorough description.

 ## Key Features

-- **Due Date:** Set deadlines for tasks to stay organized and time-conscious.
-- **Priority Levels:** Assign priority levels (Low, Medium, High) for effective task prioritization.
+-**Due Date And Time:** Establish due dates for assignments to maintain organization and timeliness.
+-**Priority Levels:** To effectively prioritize tasks, assign the following priority levels: Low, Medium, and High.
-- **Category:** Categorize tasks based on different aspects of life or work.
+-**Category:** Sort duties according to various facets of life or work.
-- **Task Status:** Mark tasks as New, In Progress, or Completed to monitor their progress.
+-**Status of Task:** To keep track of tasks' progress, mark them as New, In Progress, or Completed.
-- **Title and Description:** Provide detailed information for each task.
+-**Title and Description:** Give each task a thorough explanation.

 ## Technical Specifications

 - **Platform:** Android
 - **Language:** Java
 - **Local Storage Solution:** SQLite
-- **User Interface:** Clean and responsive design.
+- **User Interface:** Clean and responsive design using XML.

 ## Project Structure

+com
+|-- example
+    |-- TooDo
+        |-- activities
+        |   |-- AllTagsActivity.java
+        |   |-- AppSettingsActivity.java
+        |   |-- CompletedTodosActivity.java
+        |   |-- MainActivity.java
+        |
+        |-- adapters
+        |   |-- CompletedTodoAdapter.java
+        |   |-- PendingTodoAdapter.java
+        |   |-- TagAdapter.java
+        |
+        |-- helpers
+        |   |-- DatabaseHelper.java
+        |   |-- SettingsHelper.java
+        |   |-- TagDBHelper.java
+        |   |-- TodoDBHelper.java
+        |
+        |-- models
+            |-- CompletedTodoModel.java
+            |-- PendingTodoModel.java
+            |-- TagsModel.java

 The project follows a modular structure with key components:
 - **MainActivity.java:** Core functionality, displaying and managing tasks.